default archive page

 Neal Martin

-Neal Martin’s career in wine began in 1996 as a wine buyer for Japan Airlines where he specialised in Bordeaux and Burgundy.
+Neal Martin’s career in wine began in 1996 as a wine buyer for Japan Airlines where he specialized in Bordeaux and Burgundy.
 In 2006 Neal was asked by the most influential wine critic in the world, Robert Parker, to join his team at The Wine Advocate where he was the first non-American to hold a position.
 In December 2012 Neal self-published a 600-page book, Pomerol, that became the standard text for the region, winning the inaugural André Simon John Avery Award and the Louis Roederer Chairman’s Award in 2013.
 He took over coverage of Bordeaux when Parker retired in 2014.
 In 2018 Neal accepted a position at Vinous where he covers Bordeaux and Burgundy to the present day.
 His reviews and scores are quoted by merchants around the world and over 25 years he has amassed considerable first-hand knowledge of mature vintages.
 In April 2023 he published “The Complete Bordeaux Vintage Guide 1870-2020” that Eric Asimov described as “what every Bordeaux lover has been waiting for” in the New York Times.
+His book will be updated at the end of 2025.